jvansanten/icetray-photospline/resources/docs/index.rst

 			SPLINETABLE_DOUBLE
 		} splinetable_dtype;

-.. c:function: int splinetable_convolve(struct splinetable *table, const int dim, const double *knots, size_t n_knots)
+.. c:function:: int splinetable_convolve(struct splinetable *table, const int dim, const double *knots, size_t n_knots)

 	Convolve a table with the spline defined on a set of knots along a given dimension and store the spline expansion of the